dhruv27tyagi/Next-word-prediction-using-LSTM-and-RNN/README.md

 # Next-word-prediction-using-LSTM-and-RNN

-This project is a Streamlit application for predicting the next word in a sequence using LSTM and RNN models.
+This project is a ML application for predicting the next word in a sequence using LSTM and RNN models.

 ## Setup Instructions to run locally